-The Companies are involved in employment law disputes and, as the date of this Registration Document, there are pending disputes brought against it.
-In general, provisions have been made, judged by the Parent Company and, time to time, by all the interested Subsidiaries as adequate in order to cover any potential and connected disbursement.
+The Companies are involved in employment law disputes and, as the date of this Base Prospectus, there are pending disputes brought against it.
+In general, provisions have been made, judged by the parent company UniCredit S.p.A. and, time to time, by all the interested Subsidiaries as adequate in order to cover any potential and connected disbursement.
 On this matter we report lawsuits brought against UniCredit S.p.A. by members of the former Cassa di Risparmio di Roma Fund aimed to reconstitute the patrimony of the fund, ascertain and quantify social security individual position of each member.
-Claims' value is about \in 384 million.
-The litigations are now pending before the Supreme Court after two degrees decisions favorable to the Bank.
+Claims' value is about Euro 384 million.
+The litigations are now pending before the Supreme Court after two degrees decisions favorable to UniCredit S.p.A..
 No provision has been made as these claims are considered groundless.